Run Control Group Version 2 on Oracle Linux

 sudo systemctl set-property user-8000.slice CPUQuota=5%

-The change takes effect immediately, as seen in the top output still running in the alice user terminal.
+The change takes effect immediately, as seen in the top output, which still runs in the alice user terminal.

 Example output: